mad-lab-fau/mad-gui/docs/customization.rst

 .. note::
    In case you are not familiar with PyCharm and virtual environments, you might first want to check out our :ref:`Developer guidelines <developer guidelines>`.
-Also, you might want to use our branch `minimal dependencies`, as described in our :ref:`Troubleshooting <dependency issues>` section.
+However, if you want to get going quickly just install MaD GUI using `pip install mad_gui` or by adding it to your project's requirements.